 3D CAD Translation: Importing & Exporting The Right Format

-With over dozens of CAD software and an equal amount of CAD file types, importing & exporting the right format helps tremendously when it comes to data integrity and minimizing errors & rework.
+With over dozens of CAD software and even more CAD file formats, importing & exporting the right format helps tremendously when it comes to data integrity and minimizing errors & rework.

-This is especially true for downstream applications from design engineering to manufacturing.
+This is especially true for downstream applications from design to manufacturing.

 |Major CAD Software||Developer||Major Import/ Export CAD Files|